Edward Rasiulis

 Reviews

-Drink now on its own or pair it with Beef Stroganoff with Shitake mushrooms.
+Drink now as it’s past its prime.
+Drink on its own or pair it with Wild Mushroom Pizza with Rosemary and Caramelized Onions.

 Out of 5 stars, I rated this wine: 3.5+

-Bright gold in colour with a medium+ intense nose.
+Rich gold in colour with medium to medium+ intensity on the nose.

-Drink now or over the next 3 years on its own or pair it with rotisserie Cornish hens.
+Drink now or over the next 3-5 years on its own or paired with surf & turf.

 Out of 5 stars, I rated this wine: 4